cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/environmentButton.md

 ## Settings

-* `label` - The label displayed in the button.
+* `Label` - The label displayed in the button.
 Default: 'Create Environment'
 * `Color` - The color of the button.
 Available colors list can be found
   at: [Theming - Semantic UI React](https://react.semantic-ui.com/layouts/theming).
 Default: 'blue'
 * `Icon` - Name of the icon displayed in the button.
 Available icons list can be found